 - Add the eggs one at a time, scraping down the sides in between additions.
 Add the vanilla and incorporate.

-- In a large bowl, combine the flour, pulverized oats, baking soda, baking powder and salt.
+- In a large bowl, combine the flour, pulverized oats (just measure 2 1/2 cups of oats and blend them in a high powered blender for a few seconds to break them down), baking soda, baking powder and salt.
 Mix everything together.
 Add the dry ingredients into the wet ingredients in 2 batches and mix on a low speed.

 - Add the M&M's, chocolate chips, dried cranberries and dried apricot and mix for a few seconds until just incorporated.